Translate ViewHelper <f:translate>

 Short key - Usage in Extbase

-The key argument alone works only within the Extbase context.
+The key argument on its own works in the Extbase context.

 <f:translate key="domain_model.title" />